oicr-gsi/shesmu/language.md

 import formats.

-Signature variables are treated like any other variable and they are lost during a `Group`, `Join`, `Smash` or `Let` operation if not preserved.
-Once the input is manipulated by a `Group`, `Join`, `Smash` or `Let` operation, it is not possible to track what input was used.
+Signature variables are treated like any other variable and they are lost during a `Group`, `Join`, or `Let` operation if not preserved.
+Once the input is manipulated by a `Group`, `Join`, or `Let` operation, it is not possible to track what input was used.
 So, references are only considered from the start of the olive until the first manipulation operation.
 If it is a `Run` olive, with no manipulation, the signable variables referenced in `With` arguments are also included.

 The collection of referenced signable variables is considered over the whole scope.
 For instance: